 Income from employment is taxed monthly at a progressive tax rate that caps at 45%.

-The tax rates from China’s State Administration of Taxation (SAT) for 2017 are as follows:
+The Chinese income tax rates from China’s State Administration of Taxation (SAT) for residents in 2021 are as follows:

 Your employer should withhold taxes on a monthly basis.
 For income on stocks or investments, you will need to get in touch with a Chinese tax expert, as there are complex rules regarding taxation of foreign nationals.